needle-mirror/com.unity.xr.arsubsystems/README.md

-# XR Subsystems
+# AR Subsystems

-The purpose of this `com.unity.xr.subsystems` package is to provide definitions of all .
+The purpose of this `com.unity.xr.arsubsystems` package is to provide definitions of all subsystems that enable AR functionality.

+Presently, this package defines the following XR subsystems:
+    EnvironmentProbeSubsystem
+    FaceSubsystem
+    ImageTrackingSubsystem
+    ObjectTrackingSubsystem

-## Installing XR Subsystems
+## Installing AR Subsystems

 This package is normally not installed by a user, but rather as a dependency defined in other packages.